-WWW.MSSOY.ORG ⇒ MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION
+WWW.MSSOY.ORG ⇒ MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION are given.

-Lists of herbicides that can be applied preplant, PRE, and POST are given.
 Major points to consider when using any of the listed herbicide programs follow.

-- Use of residual herbicides at full label rates is imperative in managing HR weeds. - Efficacious residual herbicides can provide 2-3 weeks of pigweed control. - Preplant applications of residual herbicides should be made 14-21 days before planting and after beds (if used) are prepared.
+- Use of residual herbicides at full label rates is imperative in managing HR weeds. - Efficacious residual herbicides can provide 2-3 weeks of pigweed control. - Preplant applications of residual herbicides should be made 14-21 days before planting and after beds [if used] are prepared.
 Do not disturb beds after application. - All listed herbicides for PRE application contain metribuzin.
 Since some soybean varieties are susceptible to injury from metribuzin, company information should be consulted for tolerance level of selected varieties.
 Click here for ratings of current varieties for sensitivity to metribuzin. - Spray coverage is critical for the contact herbicides in the POST list, so nozzles that will ensure thorough coverage should be selected.
 These are indicated in the label for each product.

-UTcrops blog, Apr.
-2018 is an article titled "Soybean Residual Herbicide Consideration" by Dr. Larry Steckel.
-Major points from the article follow.
+A UTcrops blog article titled "Soybean Residual Herbicide Consideration" [April 2018 by Dr. Larry Steckel] provides the following points.

-- Growers must now be aware more than ever of herbicide MOA since they can no longer depend solely on a PPO residual herbicide such as Valor to provide consistent long-lasting control of Palmer amaranth. - On sites where Palmer amaranth has not yet selected for PPO resistance, PPO residual herbicides will provide 100% control of this weed for 3 to 4 weeks. - In order to provide complete or near-complete residual control of PPO-resistant as well as PPO-susceptible pigweed, growers are advised to apply a mixture of herbicides with 2 effective MOA's [e.g. Authority MTZ (PPO inhibitor Group 14) and metribuzin (Group 5)] against pigweed.
+- Growers must now be aware more than ever of herbicide MOA since they can no longer depend solely on a residual herbicide to provide consistent long-lasting control of Palmer amaranth. - On sites where Palmer amaranth has not yet selected for PPO resistance, PPO residual herbicides will provide 100% control of this weed for 3 to 4 weeks. - In order to provide complete or near-complete residual control of PPO-resistant as well as PPOsusceptible pigweed, growers are advised to apply a mixture of herbicides with 2 effective MOA's [e.g. Authority MTZ (PPO inhibitor Group 14) and metribuzin (Group 5)] against pigweed.

 "Economics of reducing Palmer amaranth seed production in dicamba/glufosinate/glyphoste-resistant soybean" is a 2022 article by Striegel and Jhala of the Univ. of Nebraska.
-Major points from that article follow.
+Major points from that article follow

-- The objective of the research was to evaluate the effect of herbicide programs that were applied to dicamba/glufosinate/glyphosate-resistant (DGGR) soybean. - Field experiments were conducted for 2 years (2019-2020) on a site with silt loam soil near Clay Center, Nebraska. - Corn preceded soybean at the irrigated study site each year. - Herbicides consisted of 15 standalone herbicides or mixtures of herbicides that included acetachlor (Warrant), metribuzin, flumioxazon (Valor), dicamba, glyphosate, glufosinate (Liberty), and imazethapyr/pyroxasulfone/saflufenacil (Zidua Pro), plus a nontreated control. - Herbicide treatments included PRE followed by (fb) Early Post (EPOST), PRE fb Late Post (LPOST), PRE fb EPOST and LPOST, EPOST, and EPOST fb LPOST. - Results from this study indicate that use of PRE herbicides with multiple MOA's fb POST herbicides provided better weed control in and higher gross profits from DGGR soybean than application of only POST herbicides. - Weed control programs that included dicamba in POST applications resulted in reduced Palmer amaranth seed production. - Glyphosate applied POST was highly efficacious against non-GR weeds. - Glufosinate applied POST provided effective control of GR Palmer amaranth.
+The objective of the research was to evaluate the effect of herbicide programs that were applied to dicamba/glufosinate/glyphosate-resistant [DGGR] soybean.

+- Field experiments were conducted in 2019-2020 on a site with silt loam soil near Clay Center, Neb. - Corn preceded soybean at the irrigated study site each year. - Herbicides consisted of 15 standalone herbicides or mixtures of herbicides that included acetachlor [Warrant], metribuzin, flumioxazon [Valor], dicamba, glyphosate, glufosinate [Liberty], and imazethapyr/pyroxasulfone/saflufenacil [Zidua PRO], plus a nontreated control. - Herbicide treatments included PRE followed by [fb] Early Post [EPOST], PRE fb Late Post [LPOST], PRE fb EPOST and LPOST, EPOST, and EPOST fb LPOST. - Results from this study indicate that use of PRE herbicides with multiple MOA's fb POST herbicides provided better weed control in and higher gross profits from DGGR soybean than applications of only POST herbicides. - Weed control programs that included dicamba in POST applications resulted in reduced Palmer amaranth seed production. - Glyphosate applied POST was highly efficacious against non-GR weeds. - Glufosinate applied POST provided effective control of GR Palmer amaranth.
 However, the authors caution that herbicide programs that include multiple effective MOA's in both PRE and POST applications should be used to prevent overuse of this herbicide that will likely result in the development of glufosinate-resistant Palmer amaranth.

-The bottom line from all of the above is: 1) A weed control program for soybeans should include both PRE and POST herbicides to control/manage the increasing occurrence of HR weeds; and 2) It is mandatory that the selection of herbicides and herbicide mixtures to use in these programs should be selected based on their MOA's so that multiple MOA's that are effective against both HR and susceptible targeted weed biotypes are used.
+The bottom line from all of the above is 1) a weed control program for soybeans should include both PRE and POST herbicides to control/manage the increasing occurrence of HR weeds, and 2) it is mandatory that the selection of herbicides and herbicide mixtures to use in these programs be selected based on their MOA's so that multiple MOA's that are effective against both HR and susceptible targeted weed biotypes are used.